Bone Disorders in Dogs

 Developmental bone disorders appear in young animals when the bones do not grow correctly.
 They may be congenital (present at birth) or occur as the animal grows.
 Some of the more common causes include hereditary breed characteristics and dietary imbalances.

 Abnormal development of the bones of the foreleg (the radius and ulna) can occur after injury to growth plates.
 It may also be hereditary in some breeds (such as Bulldogs, Pugs, Boston Terriers, Basset Hounds, and Dachshunds).
-Irregular growth of the 2 bones leads to shortened limbs, bowing of the bones, partial displacement of the elbow joint, and bending or twisting of the carpus.
+Irregular growth of the 2 bones leads to shortened limbs, bowing of the bones, partial displacement of the elbow joint, and bending or twisting of the carpus (wrist).

 This condition results in lameness.
 Movement of the elbow or carpal joints is painful, and range of motion is reduced.
 X-rays may reveal the extent of bone deformity.

 Treatment is based on correcting the position, shape, and length of the limb, and reestablishing normal joint movement.
-Surgical procedures include corrective surgery and stabilization with internal or external braces.
+Surgical procedures include corrective surgery and stabilization with internal or external implants.
 The outlook for recovery is good as long as the limb deformities are not severe.

 Craniomandibular osteopathy is a bone disorder of growing dogs that affects the lower jaw (mandible) and the round bones behind the ears (tympanic bullae) of Terrier breeds.
 Certain portions of the normal bone are resorbed and replaced by immature bone.
 The cause is unknown, but it is probably genetic.